basho/basho_docs/source/guides/tutorials/installation/index.md

-Click the link for your operating system to see instructions on how to install Riak:
+Click the link for your operating system to see instructions on how to install Riak.
+But first, you must [[Install Erlang|Installing Erlang]].

   * [[Installing on Debian and Ubuntu]]
   * [[Installing on RHEL and CentOS]]